Explore student neighborhoods in Paris with a vibrant nightlife, cheap rent, nearby public transport, and universities.

 Paris is one of the most magical and popular cities in the world.
-Especially for students, Paris is an attractive study destination as it offers everything from dynamic nightlife to top-notch universities to an exciting pace of life.
+Especially for students, Paris is an attractive study destination as it offers everything from fun nightlife to top-notch universities to an exciting pace of life.

 But all of these come at a price.
 High rental costs and a dense population within the city make it hard to decide where to live in Paris as a student.